 SUMMARY: Slightly over fifty percent of Maine voters approved Question 1, the Marijuana Legalization Act.
-Provisions in the act sought to permit adults who are not participating in the state's medical cannabis program to legally grow (up to six plants, including all of the harvest from those plants, and/or up to 12 immature plants) and to possess personal use quantities of cannabis (up to two and one-half ounces of herbal cannabis) while also licensing commercial cannabis production and retail sales.
+Provisions in the act sought to permit adults who are not participating in the state’s medical cannabis program to legally grow (up to six plants, including all of the harvest from those plants, and/or up to 12 immature plants) and to possess personal use quantities of cannabis (up to two and one-half ounces of herbal cannabis) while also licensing commercial cannabis production and retail sales.
 Implementation legislation (LD 1719) enacted by the legislature in May 2018 amended and repealed various provisions of the Act, specifically it limits the number of mature plants an adult may cultivate at home from six to three.
 The measure also repeals language permitting the establishment of social-use facilities, and increases the excise tax rates on the sale of wholesale marijuana products.
 It also makes it easier for communities that wish to ban adult use operations to do so.
 However, the measure also permits state regulators for the first time to move forward with the establishment of rules permitting for the commercial production and retail sale of cannabis to adults.
-Legislators anticipate that it will be until 2019 before these facilities are operational.
+Recreational dispensaries opened in 2020.

 INFORMATION: Maine Legislature LD 1719